 In a first session, I like to start by hearing about any therapy you've had before, what felt helpful and what didn't.
 From there, we'll begin exploring your goals and what brings you in.
 We may focus on one thing or bounce around a bit.
 The main purpose is to explore in more depth what's been on your mind, and how you've really been feeling.

 Clients often tell me my conversational blend of open-ended questions and feedback leads them to dig deeper into topics than they had previously.
-This exploratory approach leads to increased clarity about new directions, less overthinking, and more confidence.
+This approach leads to more clarity about new directions, less overthinking, and more confidence.

 Person-centered (Rogerian)